moliver28/research-handbook/content/handbook/business-technology/data-team/how-we-work/mr-review.md

 ### Merge Request Workflow

 Every MR follows the applicable MR template.
 When a MR is ready for review, assign a code owner for review.
 When a code owner approves the MR, the MR can be merged by a maintainer.
 This could be the same person if the code owner is also a maintainer.
 If not, a maintainer is tagged in the MR, asking for final review and merge.

+#### Merge Request approval requirements

+Because of quality and [security](https://handbook.gitlab.com/handbook/security/gitlab_projects_baseline_requirements/#mr-approval-rule-configurations) we require every MR to be approved before merged with multiple Team Members involved.
+By default the CODEOWNER file sets that an approval is needed and by who.
+But if a file or folder is not present in the CODEOWNER file a MR still can be merged without approval or without other Team Members involvement.
+To enforce the following 2 settings must be applied on each project within the [GitLab-Data Group](https://gitlab.com/gitlab-data/).

+1. `Approvals required` = `1`
+img
+2. `Prevent approval by author` is `TRUE` img

+Note: The `Approvals required` is also needed to make the CI variable `$CI_MERGE_REQUEST_APPROVED` work.
+This variable is [based](https://gitlab.com/gitlab-data/analytics/-/issues/20383) on the project setting and not on the CODEOWNER file definition.